Mac-STAT/Stat155Notes/docs/05-variability.md

 If we could repeat the random sampling process, each sample we would get would be slightly different.
 The composition of units/cases in the sample would differ every time.
 Sometimes we would randomly over-represent one group of people and another time we would randomly over-represent another group of people, just by chance.
 The statistic of interest (e.g. a mean, a median, a regression coefficient) that we calculate would vary between across the different samples.

-## Randomization Variability

-Another source of random variation in a statistic that can arise is that of random treatment/control group assignments in an experiment.
-If we could repeat the randomization process in an experiment, each treatment group would be slightly different.
-The individual composition of the units in the treatment and control groups would differ every time.
-Sometimes we would randomly over-represent one group of people in the treatment group, and another time we would randomly over-represent another group of people in the treatment group, just by chance.
-The statistic that we calculate and compare between groups (e.g. a difference in means, a difference in medians, a regression coefficient) would change for every reshuffling of the individuals.

-These descriptions cover the idea of **random variability**.
-This random variability is typically due to random sampling or randomized group assignments.
-The sample and group composition can vary, and therefore, the statistics that we calculate vary between different sample.
+This is one type of **random variability**.
+The sample composition can vary, and therefore, the statistics that we calculate vary between different sample.

 *The important thing to keep in mind is that we only get to see one sample, one particular composition of individuals.
 But we need to put this one observed sample and statistic in the context of the random variability.*

 Let's explore this concept a bit more before we formally talk about probability and chance.

-## Simulating Random Sampling from a Population
+### Simulating Random Sampling from a Population

 The data set that we will work with contains ALL flights leaving New York City in 2013.
 This data represents a full census of the target population of flights leaving NYC in a particular year.